ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

 1. To enhance maintainability, you can store the definition of the Derivation in a separate file, e.g., `hello.nix`.
    1. However, the context within `hello.nix` itself doesn't include the `pkgs` variable, so you'll need to modify its content to pass `pkgs` as a parameter to `hello.nix`.
-2. In places where you need to use this Derivation, you can import it using `import ./hello.nix pkgs` and use `pkgs` as a parameter to execute the function defined within.
+2. In places where you need to use this Derivation, you can use `import ./hello.nix pkgs` to import `hello.nix` and use `pkgs` as a parameter to execute the function defined within.

 Let's continue to verify this using `nix repl`, and you'll see that the result is still a Derivation: